VA-Explorer/va_explorer/docs/training/admin_guides.md

 ```

 The input is similarly structured to support any number of geographic hierarchies
 for VA Explorer users.
-With a CSV file in hand, you can now supplement your initial
+With a {term}`CSV` file in hand, you can now supplement your initial
 system set up with the `load_locations` management command.
 Full usage details
 for this are provided in [Management Commands](#management-commands).